psu-libraries/contentdmtools/readme.md

 # CONTENTdm Tools
-A set of PowerShell scripts for 64-bit, parallel, batch processing of digital content and metadata for CONTENTdm and for batch management of existing digital collections.
-For those who prefer one a web-based GUI is available.
+CONTENTdm Tools is an open-source set of PowerShell scripts and a web-based Dashboard for 64-bit, parallel, batch processing of digital content and metadata to aid in the creation and management of CONTENTdm digital collections.

 ![CONTENTdm Tools Dashboard screenshot](docs/dashboardScreenshot.png)